Boeing agrees to $2.5 billion settlement of U.S. criminal probe into 737 MAX crashes

 Boeing Chief Executive David Calhoun said in a statement the agreement “appropriately acknowledges how we fell short of our values and expectations.”

-The deferred prosecution agreement discussed Boeing’s financial incentive to secure training that would not require additional pilot simulator time.
+The deferred prosecution agreement discussed Boeing’s financial incentive to secure training that would not require additional pilot simulator time, which could have deterred airlines from buying the plane.

 Reuters has reported that Boeing managers told engineers working on the MAX, including MCAS, their designs could not trigger more comprehensive training designations from the FAA.